-In September 2017 the Trump administration announced it would end the Deferred Action for Childhood Arrivals (DACA) program was started in 2012 under the Obama administration and benefited those who came to the U.S. before they reached 16 years of age, continuously resided in the U.S. since June 15, 2007, didn't have significant criminal convictions, and met other requirements.
+The Deferred Action for Childhood Arrivals (DACA) program was started in 2012 under the Obama administration.
+It benefited people who came to the U.S. before they reached 16 years of age, had continuously resided in the U.S. since June 15, 2007, didn't have significant criminal convictions, and met other requirements.
 DACA provided its recipients with work permits and a two-year protection from deportation.

-More recently, in April 2018, a third federal court in Washington, DC made an even more expansive ruling regarding DACA.
+In April 2018, a federal court in Washington, DC made an even more expansive ruling.
 It found that, because there was substantial likelihood that the manner in which the Trump administration ended the program was arbitrary and capricious, the entire September 5, 2017 memo should be vacated.